neb-create/lab08-touchdesigner/README.md

 The Input also has some extra processing applied that makes it white and transparent, so it can actually be used as a mask, and you could play a seperate video behind it.

+Screenshot:

 ![img](td.png)

+The effect looks much nicer in motion, so please download it and try it out for yourself if you're interested!

 # Assignment Description
 Let's get introduced to TouchDesigner.
 For this week's lab our main focus is just getting TouchDesigner installed, dealing with licensing issues/potential problems, and becoming more familiar with how the UI and basic operators work.